vaughnteegarden/slate/source/index.html.md

 ## Get an API key

 Using the Rezolve API requires a contract.
-Please visit https://www.rezolve.com/#sectionForm and supply your contact info.
+Please visit <a href="https://www.rezolve.com/#sectionForm">our contact form</a> and supply your info.
 We will respond ASAP, and provied an API key upon contract completion.

 ## Download the SDK